This article was updated on October 12, 2017.

 As near as economists can track it, the whole healthcare industry exploded in the 1990s.
 This was due to several factors.
 The huge outcry for cures for AIDS, cancer, leukemia and other killer diseases rose to more than just a shout; near frenzy is more like it.
 New technologies emerged, malpractice suits skyrocketed, the minimum wage stayed where it was, but spending increased.
 A recession didn't help matters, while the law governing all this remained the same.
 All of these take money, and the public footed the bill.
 They were taxed to pay for all of the above, to the point where the middle class no longer exists.
 It was taxed out of existence.
 Here's why.
 Cancer research, immunology, laser surgery, Lasik eye surgery, various types of plastic surgery, burn treatment, the formulation of new drugs for any condition under the sun and some that weren't, all escalated in the 90s.
 If there was a disease, condition or even an idea, it was researched.
 Specialized treatment centers for these conditions and diseases sprang up.
 Doctors and nursing staff specializing in these diseases and conditions had to be found.
 Continuing education in these subjects and specialties had to be put into place.

 These dedicated individuals had to be paid.
 From the beginning, technologies existed in the 90s that helped unborn babies grow to full term, helped their lungs develop properly and to bring up their birth weight.
 From there, technology advanced to lasers for surgery, better heart bypass procedures, CT scanners, better MRI procedures, medical records sharing technologies, including teleprocessing prescriptions to a pharmacy.
 The class of drugs used to fight diseases and support their sufferers improved.
-Diabetics today take fourth generation drugs to stimulate insulin production in their bodies.
+Diabetics today take fourth-generation drugs to stimulate insulin production in their bodies.
 Heart patients no longer take blood thinners and beta-blockers.
 They take one pill that does it all.
-Post-menopausal women now take hormone replacement therapy that more naturally mimics their body’s actual hormones instead of synthetic hormones that cause heart attack and stroke.
+Post-menopausal women now take hormone replacement therapy that more naturally mimics their body's actual hormones instead of synthetic hormones that cause heart attack and stroke.
 Before the 1970s, medical malpractice suits were rare.
-The efficiency and state-of-the-art condition of drugs at that time was non-existent.
+The efficiency and state-of-the-art condition of drugs at that time were non-existent.
 If patients died, it was because all that could be done at that time had been done.
 However, throughout the 80s and 90s, medical research had turned out some amazing, for their time, drugs that did a thorough job of helping the condition and supporting its sufferers.

 When Medicine Stops Preventing Disease And Illness